 Relax in the SAQ Bistro, and enjoy daily shows from Quebec’s best folk singers.
 From 1pm to 3pm, this is the best place to hear live music and unwind with friends.

 For more event information and things to do around town, visit carnaval.qc.ca.
 For accommodations, a number of hotels throughout Quebec City are offering special effigy packages from $159 during Carnival.

 How to get there: Take Amtrak to Montreal, then transfer to VIA Rail Canada trains for Québec City.
 It takes approximately 14 hours, but the scenery is an arctic dream.
 Those seeking a more express route can fly.
-Continental flies non-stop from Newark in an hour and twenty minutes, or various airlines fly from LaGuardia and JFK (always with a stopover in Montreal or Toronto).
+United flies non-stop from Newark, or various airlines fly from LaGuardia and JFK (always with a stopover in Montreal or Toronto).
 From Jean-Lesage International Airport, a taxi is your best bet into downtown and should cost around $35.
 You can make your way around town riding the Ecolobus, which loops the city and runs on electricity.
 The funicular will give you an aerial view as you travel between the Upper and Lower towns.